redandbluefi/skeleton/README.md

 # redandblue skeleton
 This repository is the standard starting place for new WordPress projects.

 Clone it, create a new repository for your new project, and edit `composer.json` to include entries for premium plugins or remove those you will not need.
 You'll find most often used premium plugins in `composer.premium.sample.json`.
 Just add licence keys.
+You'll also want to edit `package.json` and change the package name to something other than skeleton.

 After that simply run `yarn` to kickstart the complicated scripts and get going.
 The scripts may or may not ask you intimidating questions.
 Answer all of them and be honest.